IntelRealSense/realsense-ros/README.md

    cd ..
    ```
    - Make sure all dependent packages are installed.
 You can check .travis.yml file for reference.
    - Specifically, make sure that the ros package *ddynamic_reconfigure* is installed.
-If *ddynamic_reconfigure* cannot be installed using APT, you may clone it into your workspace 'catkin_ws/src/' from [here](https://github.com/pal-robotics/ddynamic_reconfigure/tree/kinetic-devel) (Version 0.2.2)
+If *ddynamic_reconfigure* cannot be installed using APT or if you are using *Windows* you may clone it into your workspace 'catkin_ws/src/' from [here](https://github.com/pal-robotics/ddynamic_reconfigure/tree/kinetic-devel) (Version 0.2.2)

    ```bash
   catkin_init_workspace